natchayal/Drinking-Water-Database/README.md

 - **<u>Overview</u>**: Only place to get data on unregulated contaminants
   - The 1996 Safe Drinking Water Act (SDWA) amendments require that once every five years EPA issue a new list of no more than 30 unregulated contaminants to be monitored by public water systems (PWSs).
+  - The UCMR program was developed in coordination with the Contaminant Candidate List (CCL).
+  - Monitors all large PWSs (>10,000), all small PWSs (3,300-10,000), and a representative sample of small PWSs (<3,300).
   - Contains disinfectant type and treatment information useful info to match by PWSID and merge with data from SDWIS and SYR.
 Disinfectant Residual (e.g. Free Chlorine, Chloramine) and treatment information (e.g. GAC, Ionic exchange, etc.) only available UCMR4 onwards.

 - <u>Link</u>: https://www.epa.gov/dwucmr